Sakkigoni

 Sakkigoni is a Nepali TV series that airs every Thursday on Himalaya TV at 8:00 pm.
 It is one of the most popular television programs in Nepal.
-The producers are Jpt Creation Pvt Ltd. Kumar Kattel with Arjun Ghimire as the writer and director of the show.
+The producers are JPT Creation Pvt Ltd. Kumar Kattel with Arjun Ghimire as the writer and director of the show.
 The story is based on the rural lifestyle of lower-middle-class people.
 The show stars Arjun Ghimire, Kumar Kattel, Rakshya Shrestha, Hari Niraula, and Sagar Lamsal as the main characters.

 The show, originally airing on Nepal Television, was halted in March 2020 due to the COVID-19 pandemic.
 In November 2020, it was announced that the show would return on 10 December 2020, now airing on Himalaya TV was airing on OSR Digital's official YouTube channel now it airing on JPT Creation official YouTube channel 8:30 pm.

+Season 3 started on 25 May 2023.